guguncube/frontera/docs/source/topics/frontier-backends.rst

 .. autoclass:: frontera.contrib.backends.hbase.HBaseBackend

 Is more suitable for large scale web crawlers.
-Settings reference can be found here :ref:`hbase-settings`.
+Settings reference can be found here :ref:`hbase-backend`.
 Consider tunning a block cache to fit states within one block for average size website.
 To achieve this it's recommended to use :attr:`hostname_local_fingerprint <frontera.utils.fingerprint.hostname_local_fingerprint>`